 As you can see, there are certainly differences in milk vs alternative milk beverages even with formulation updates and the use of whole wheat flour.
 (In all photos, the white muffin paper is almond milk, silver paper is dairy milk, red paper is rice milk.)

 - Regular dairy milk performed the best – with higher rising, a moister muffin, and a better blank slate for flavor additions.
 Results are probably due to protein levels 8 times higher than other beverages.

-- Almond milk added a slight nutty flavor to the muffins which would be a pleasant addition to many baked goods.
-The slightly drier texture could be remedied by under-baking the product by a few minute or by adding juicy ingredients like berries.
+- Almond milk added a slightly nutty flavor to the muffins which would be a pleasant addition to many baked goods.
+The slightly drier texture could be remedied by under-baking the product by a few minutes or by adding juicy ingredients like berries.

 Almond Milk Muffins

 Simple and sweet, but not too sweet, these Almond Milk Muffins are the perfect basic recipe for which to add raspberries, blueberries, apples, or chocolate chips!